Cauliflower Broccoli Bake

 Instructions

-• Preheat oven to 400˚F. Drizzle a little olive oil on the bottom of a square baking dish; spread it around and set aside.
+• Prep for baking.
+Preheat oven to 400˚F. Drizzle a little olive oil on the bottom of a square baking dish; spread it around and set aside.

-• In a large skillet, bring 1/2 inch of salted water to a boil.
+• Steam the vegetables.
+In a large skillet, bring 1/2 inch of salted water to a boil.
 Add the broccoli and cauliflower; cover and cook over high heat until crisp-tender, about 4 minutes.
 Drain the vegetables in a colander and set aside.

-• Wipe the skillet and add 1 tablespoon olive oil, 3/4 cup shredded cheddar cheese, cornstarch, evaporated milk, mustard, salt, pepper, and paprika.
+• Prepare the cheese sauce.
+Wipe the skillet and add 1 tablespoon olive oil, 3/4 cup shredded cheddar cheese, cornstarch, evaporated milk, mustard, salt, pepper, and paprika.

-• Cook over low heat, stirring constantly with a whisk, until melted and thickened, about 2 minutes.
+• Cook over low heat.
+Stir constantly with a whisk, until melted and thickened, about 2 minutes.

 Video